-To combat climate change, some phenomenon are occurred and flight shame is one of them.
-Flight shame basically is anti-flying social movement that aims to reduce the number of flights, which ultimately leads to the reductions of greenhouse gas emissions.
+To combat climate change, some phenomenon are spreading and flight shame is one of them.
+Flight shame basically is anti-flying social movement that aims to reduce the number of flights.
+It ultimately leads to the reductions of greenhouse gas emissions.

 When climate activist Greta Thunberg attended climate conferences in 2019, she decided to sail Atlantic oceans instead of using a plane.
 The news actually raised our awareness on climate change, or even climate crisis, and many people knew the word, “flight shame”, for the first time.
 Now some countries have already introduced each short-haul flight ban (or reduction, precisely) policy.
 For example, France took actions to reduce short-haul flights, and required Air France to cut domestic services by 40 per cent as part of a 7 billion euro package.

 In the other article, we discussed how important companies take care of Environment, Social and Corporate Governance.
 Flight shame is related to our sustainability and climate actions.
 Therefore, the idea that a low-cost bullet train replaces a short-haul flight dose make sense.
 We expect more similar news as RENFE did in the near future.